 Threaded external cup style bottom brackets are a snap to install if you use proper tools and techniques.
-In this video we show you what you should apply to the threads for installation and we go over the basics of proper tool selection.
+In this video we show you what you should apply to the threads for installation and we go over the basics of proper tool selection when screwing in a bottom bracket.
 Some handy links: Park Tool bottom bracket tool:

 Comments will be approved before showing up.